 Yes, it looks like more unashamed self-insert, but trust me- Sandra's really not like me.
 Another story that I was pleased with despite the fairly rubbish title.
 You may have noticed, I kinda suck at titles

 All John wanted was a nice warm shower.
 Not for uninvited guests to sneak in uninvited.
 If you're getting any ideas about the title and/or summary, it is purely innocent, I assure you.
 The odd bit of colourful language, that's all

 Ah, colourful language, where would we be without you?
 For some reason, it particularly suits Sherlock.
 This came to me, funnily enough, in the shower.
-The flat I share with two friends at uni has one small bathroom, the lock of which is long broken, and which I keep muttering about fixing.
-I'll get round to it... eventually...
+The flat I shared with two friends at uni had one small bathroom, the lock of which was long broken, and which I kept muttering about fixing.
+Never happened.